Thermal cycle and polaron formation in structured bosonic environments: A change in the ground state of the super-Ohmic environment

 Finally, we note that the final, delocalized `polaron' state is approximately given by $|gs\rangle \approx \ket{1}_x -\ket{0}_x$ \cite{blunden2017anatomy}.
 Due to the entanglement with the TLS, tracing over the TLS state leaves the environment in an equal mixture of coherent states with opposite displacements, although these states are overlapping (given that tunneling is still observed).
 The fact that the reduced density matrix contains oppositely displaced coherent states means that the average value of the displacement is zero, whereas the expectation value of quadratic operators is non zero.
 Thus, the appearance of multimode correlations in Fig. \ref{fig:correls=3} can be shown to be a consequence of the entangled (polaronic) ground state formed in the regime discussed in this section.
 Indeed using the approximation $|gs\rangle \approx \ket{1}_x -\ket{0}_x$, it is easy to show that $C(\omega, \omega')=\omega_c \frac{\sqrt{J(\omega)J(\omega')}}{\omega \omega'}$, which for $s=3$ gives $C(\omega, \omega')\propto \sqrt{\omega \omega'}/\omega_c$.
 This naturally explains the stronger signals at high frequency, as well as some of the other structures of the spectrum.
-The entanglement with the TLS is essential for this signature to appear, as it is equally straight forward to show that \emph{all} correlations vanish identically, if the environment were displaced in just one unique direction (simple product of coherent states).
+The entanglement with the TLS is essential for this signature to appear, as it is equally straight forward to show that \emph{all} correlations vanish identically, if the environment were displaced in just one unique direction (simple product of coherent states). {Also the seemingly discrete, grid-like pattern of correlations in Fig. \ref{fig:correls=3} can be motivated by the emergence of the polaronic dynamics sketched in Fig. \ref{fig:potential_well}.
+Since the reduced density matrix of the environment features oppositely displaced coherent states, modes across the entire frequency range are populated.
+As time progresses, these coherent states become increasingly displaced, involving a broader range of Fock states in the environment based on Poissonian statistics.
+In other words, we expect the ``grid" of TLS mediated correlations to become finer over time as the polarons are formed.
+Initially, the correlations are localized at the TLS frequency only, and then involve more discrete modes as time progresses.
+This is also visible in Fig. \ref{fig:s=3pops}, where the number of peaks in the occupations increases with progressing simulation time.
+Such a behavior is also present in the Independent Boson model (pure dephasing) \cite{breuer_petruccione}, which is analytically solvable and can be used as a benchmark test. }